 The Trekology Ultralight pillow is our value-pick, well-suited for camping and sleeping in the backcountry.
 While we have not had a chance to test its durability the way we have the others above, it appears to be a solid pillow with many good reviews from users.

 This is the lightest pillow of the bunch, weighing-in at 3.5 ounces.
 The material might not have the same comfortable combination of down and inflatability as the others, but for someone who is a lite user of camping pillows, this could be a way to save some money.

-The sleeping surface is 12 x 16, somewhere in the middle of the range of what we have reviewed.
+The sleeping surface is 12 x 16, somewhere in the middle of the range of what we have reviewed. it has a nice contour, like a crescent, in case that is a shape that suits you.
 It is only available from Amazon, so factor that in if you are someone who prefers a local store option when needed.